cpacker/MemGPT/docs/adding_wrappers.md

 You can follow our example wrappers ([located here](https://github.com/cpacker/MemGPT/tree/main/memgpt/local_llm/llm_chat_completion_wrappers)).

 ### Example with [Airoboros](https://huggingface.co/jondurbin/airoboros-l2-70b-2.1) (llama2 finetune)

-To help you get started, we've implemented an example wrapper class for a popular llama2 model **finetuned on function calling** (Airoboros).
+To help you get started, we've implemented an example wrapper class for a popular llama2 model **fine-tuned on function calling** (Airoboros).
 We want MemGPT to run well on open models as much as you do, so we'll be actively updating this page with more examples.
 Additionally, we welcome contributions from the community!
 If you find an open LLM that works well with MemGPT, please open a PR with a model wrapper and we'll merge it ASAP.

 ```python
 class Airoboros21Wrapper(LLMChatCompletionWrapper):